-Based on our Environmental Policy, we comply, with environmental laws and regulations and promote reducing our water usage and environmental impact.
-We are also employing water risk management practices, which includes addressing the issues of water shortages, water pollution, and flooding.
+Based on our Environmental Policy, we comply with environmental laws and regulations and promote reduction efforts in our water usage and environmental impact.
+We are also employing water risk management practices, which include addressing the issues of water shortages, water pollution, and flooding.

-The Environmental Management Promotion Council meets every quarter to discuss NEC's water management system during which time it assesses the Company's progress toward reaching its water reduction targets and reports its findings to the executive officer in charge of the environment.
+The Environmental Management Promotion Council meets to discuss NEC's water management system during which time it assesses the Company's progress toward reaching its water reduction targets and reports its findings to the executive officer in charge of the environment.
 When necessary, the results of activities for meeting these targets are reported to the Business Strategy Council and announced to the public.

-Floods and other risks could have an adverse effect on business if they affect certain facilities.
+Floods and other risks could harm business if they affect certain facilities.
 In such cases, the division overseeing the supply chain predicts the impact of these risks and formulates countermeasures.
 These countermeasures are reported to and discussed with the Business Strategy Council and the Board of Directors when necessary, after which the division implements and supervises their execution.